Share this post on:

 Of course, people don’t fit perfectly into only 16 types, but the MBTI is a tool to help you better understand how you prefer to learn and make decisions using four Cognitive Functions.

-This is why you need to be honest with yourself.
+You must be honest with yourself to get real value from the MBTI.
 The MBTI is not a competition.
 It’s intended to help you understand yourself and others better by explaining how people prefer to communicate.

 Extraversion versus Introversion